JanssenProject/jans/docs/cli/cli-jwk-json-web-key-jwk.md

 |`x`| The "x" (x coordinate) parameter contains the x coordinate for the [Elliptic Curve point](https://datatracker.ietf.org/doc/html/rfc7518#section-6.2.1.2). |
 |`y`|  The "y" (y coordinate) parameter contains the y coordinate for the [Elliptic Curve point](https://datatracker.ietf.org/doc/html/rfc7518#section-6.2.1.3). |

-If you want to explore more go through the reference link.
+If you want to explore more, please go through the reference link.

 Let's update the json file to create a new key configuration.